fctonio/Shark_vs_dragons/README.md

 We were able to locate two suitable datasets in csv form for the American franchise, Shark Tank.
 However, we could not locate a suitable dataset for Dragon's Den, and therefore had to use web scraping to access comparable information.

-The project dataset was obtained through directly downloading raw data as well as webscraping:
+The project dataset was obtained through directly downloading raw data as well as webscraping.

 **dataset_1: shark_tank.csv as "shark_ent" (shark entrepreneurs)**
 - download of raw data